versotile-org/verso/README.md

 ![](https://github.com/pewsheen/verso/assets/460329/7df44c7d-a4c5-4393-8378-a8b7bc438b03)

-Verso is a web browser built on top of Servo web engine.
-It's still under development.
-We don't accept any feature request at the moment.
+Verso is a web browser built on top of the [Servo](https://servo.org/) web engine.
+We aim to explore embedding solutions for Servo while growing it into a mature browser in one day.
+This means we want to experiment with multi-view and multi-window first and then build UI elements entirely from Servo itself.
+At the moment, [Servoshell](https://servo.org/download/) should provide a better user experience.

-But if you are interested, feel free to help test it.
+Verso is still under development.
+We don't accept feature requests at the moment, and the whole navigation workflow hasn't been polished yet, either.
+But if you are interested, feel free to open bug issues.

 # Usage